jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   (e.g. hypotherm, hypostatic)
 - `idio`: one's own, personal, private (e.g. idiolect, idiomatic, idiopathic)
 - `il`: used instead of `in-` before the letter `l` (e.g. illegal)
-- `im`: not, opposite of; in,into (e.g. immobile, impersonal, implant, impress, immovable, impassion)
+- `im`: not, opposite of; in,into; emphatic (e.g. immobile, impersonal, implant, impress, immovable, impassion, immit, impossible)
   - The form used for `in-` before `b`, `m`, or `p`
   - In some English words it alternates with `em-`
-- `in`: not, emphatic, inside (e.g. invalid, insufficient, inform, inland)
+- `in`: the same as `im-` (e.g. invalid, insufficient, inform, inland, inquire)
 - `infra`: below, under (e.g. infrastructure)
 - `inter`: between or involving two or more different things (e.g. internet, interact)
 - `intro`: into, especially into the inside (e.g. introduce)